beeker1121/exit-intent-popup/README.md

 * Cookie support with optional expiry date.
 * Set a timed delay before the script starts tracking exit intent.
 * Display popup based on exit intent or timed delay.
+* Popup can be enabled and disabled after initialization.
 * Scales to adjust to window size.

 # Usage